OpenDMA/opendma-spec/OpenDMA-Spec.md

 These constraints apply to the properties of valid class objects (§8.3) and valid aspect objects (§8.4):
 1. The restrictions of the `opendma:SuperClass` property are defined in §8.
-2. The set of property info objects referenced by the `opendma:Properties` matches exactly the effective properties list (§10) of this class
+2. The set of property info objects referenced by the `opendma:Properties` matches exactly the effective properties list (§10) of this class, making it effectively a derived read-only property
 3. The value of the `opendma:SubClasses` property is exactly the set of valid class objects whose `opendma:SuperClass` property contains a reference to this class info object
 5. The values of `opendma:IncludedAspects` are all valid aspect objects